 Real wasabi comes in three formats.

-1) The Wasabi Company grows its own wasabi in England, and delivers anywhere in Europe.
+1) The Wasabi Company grows its own wasabi in England and delivered it to Europe before Brexit…

 1) Pacific Coast Wasabia grows wasabi in various locations in North-America and delivers world-wide.